mia-platform/documentation/docs/development_suite/identity-and-access-management/console-levels-and-permission-management.md

 - Project
 - Runtime Environments

-Roles can be assigned at Company level from the IAM portal of the Company Overview section.
+Roles can be assigned at Company level from the IAM portal at the Company level.

 The following table describes the capabilities and how they are mapped on the default roles.